-Hearing Aid Consultation
+Hearing Instrument Consultation

-Hearing Aid Evaluation and Fitting
+Hearing Instrument Fitting

-Hearing Aid Repair
+Hearing Instrument Repair

-Regardless of the Style of hearing instruments you wear, they will eventually need maintenance and/or repair.
-All hearing instruments have microphone ports where sound is picked up, and a receiver port where sound is delivered to your ear.
-If any of these ports are blocked by debris, the performance of your hearing instruments will be reduced.
-Some instruments have microphone and /or wax traps which the wearer can replace, while others require professional servicing.
-We have specialized equipment to thoroughly clean your hearing instruments.
+Regardless of the style of hearing instruments you use, they will eventually need maintenance or repairs.
+All hearing instruments have microphones where external sound is picked up.
+If the ports become blocked, this will noticeably reduce their performance.
+Some instruments have a wax trap which you can replace yourself, while others require professional servicing.
+We have specialized equipment in-office to clean hearing instruments thoroughly.

 Tinnitus: \\\\tin-ǝt-ǝs\\\\.
 A ringing or other sensation of sound heard only by the individual with the condition.

-1. There is no cure for tinnitus
+- There is no cure for tinnitus.

-2. Most adults will hear tinnitus from time to time, usually when it is very quiet.
+- Most adults will hear tinnitus from time to time, usually when it is very quiet.

-3. While there are many possible causes of tinnitus, the most common cause is aging.
+- While there are many possible causes of tinnitus, the most common cause is aging.

-4. Tinnitus following exposure to a loud sound indicates that the level of sound was potentially damaging to your hearing.
+- Tinnitus following exposure to a loud sound indicates that the level of sound was potentially damaging to your hearing.

-5. There are no FDA approved remedies for tinnitus.
+- There are no FDA approved remedies for tinnitus.